mustiikhalil/benchmarks-flexbuffers/README.md

 | FlexBuffer shared key            |  136K   |   1.3M |
 | FlexBuffer shared key and string |   93K   |   1.3M |

+## Notes

+- Canada test is using a typedvector (swift native arrays) to achive that performance

 ## Readable Benchmarks